 Ingredients

-- 2 (5 oz) cans yellowfin tuna in olive oil (reserve the olive oil for use in the salad)
+- Canned tuna - I often reach for yellowfin tuna in olive oil because you can reserve the olive oil for use in the salad.

 This homemade chive dressing has a spicy pop thanks to fresh jalapeno and a beautiful balance of citrus from fresh-squeezed lime juice.
 It’s just perfect for drizzling over cold tortellini pasta salads.